rogueathletic/liri-app/README.md

 <img src="https://i.imgur.com/mzPIQwk.png" alt="screen shot of bandsInTown.js code with an empty submission" width="100%" height="auto" meta="Author: Jason Schutz">

 <h2> SEARCHSPOTIFY.JS </h2>
+<p>this program is quite different on set up from the AXIOS calls used for Bands in Town and OMDB, you will see below there is no AXIOS call here.
+This is because we have been supplied with our own personal API Call ID and our own API Call Secret.
+By using these for submission we do not need to use axios.
+For readability however we do need to use the FS structure to add our content to the logs</p>
 <img src="https://i.imgur.com/BIhIeF5.png" alt="screen shot of searchSpotify code with a submission of My Way by Calvin Harris" width="100%" height="auto" meta="Author: Jason Schutz">

 <h2> SEARCHSPOTIFY.JS NULL </h2>
+this program is quite different on set up from the AXIOS calls used for Bands in Town and OMDB, you will see below there is no AXIOS call here.
+This is because we have been supplied with our own personal API Call ID and our own API Call Secret.
+By using these for submission we do not need to use axios.
+For readability however we do need to use the FS structure to add our content to the logs.
+Much like OMDB and Bands In Town However when the system does not read a value from after the call to request it returns nothing.
+We dont want that as our users are here to get something, this being said we supply them with a cashed resonse so they know everything is cool they just put or forgot to put their song title in.</p>
 <img src="https://i.imgur.com/yODNuNn.png" alt="screen shot of searchSpotify.js code with a void submission of NULL" width="100%" height="auto" meta="Author: Jason Schutz">

 <h2> OMDB.js </h2>